 This option allows you to program communicator output options.
-A switched ground (open collector) output is available using the O as the ground and your control panel for power.
-Select output 1.
+Switched ground (open collector) outputs are available using terminals O1 and O2 as the ground and your control panel for power.
+Select from outputs 1 or 2.

 CO OUTS: - -

 CUTOFF OUTPUTS